Everything you need to know about Microsoft Power BI

 Datasets:

-It is possible to connect to and import data from different data sources like content pack, file or even a live data source.
-A dataset contains all the information about the data source and the data-source credentials.
+It is possible to connect to and import data from different data sources, like a content pack, a file, or even a live data source.
+A dataset contains all the information about the data source and the data source credentials.

 Reports:

-The visuals shown in the Power BI reports are not static and it changes as the underlying data is updated.
+The visuals shown in the Power BI reports are not static, and they change as the underlying data is updated.
 A report is highly customizable and highly interactive.

 Moreover, it gives you the freedom to explore your content by slicing, filtering, and highlighting your visuals without modifying the underlying datasets or the original shared content.